haacked/haacked.com/_posts/archived/2006-05-26-WordsTypedWithTheLeftHandDvorakStyle.aspx.markdown

 ---
 layout: post
-title: "Words Typed With The Left Hand - Dvorak Style"
+title: Words Typed With The Left Hand - Dvorak Style
 date: 2006-05-26 -0800
 comments: true
 disqus_identifier: 12980
 categories: []
+redirect_from: "/archive/2006/05/25/WordsTypedWithTheLeftHandDvorakStyle.aspx/"
 ---

 I noticed this [odd
 post](http://www.simplebits.com/notebook/2006/05/26/qwert.html "Dan Cederholm")
 on SimpleBits, Dan Cederholm’s website.
 It is a list of words that he